Strawberries are a great, kid friendly fruit. If you’re wondering how to serve strawberry for babies, this resource will share how to do it safely.

 Strawberries are on the list of common choking hazards for babies and kids.
 Below we’ll share how to avoid this as best as possible when serving to littles.

-How to prepare and serve strawberries for a baby
+How to prepare and serve strawberries for baby led weaning

 Babies love strawberries since they are naturally sweet and soft.
 Here’s how to safely serve the fruit.